braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/android/in-app_messaging/integration.md

 ## Step 1: Braze In-App Message Manager Registration

-In-App Message display is managed by the [`AppboyInAppMessageManager`][34] class.
-Every activity in your app must be registered with the `AppboyInAppMessageManager` to allow it to add in-app message views to the view hierarchy.
+In-App Message display is managed by the [`BrazeInAppMessageManager`][34] class.
+Every activity in your app must be registered with the `BrazeInAppMessageManager` to allow it to add in-app message views to the view hierarchy.
 There are two ways to accomplish this:

 ### Activity Lifecycle Callback Integration (Recommended)